TechnologyTherapist/Exploratory_Data_Analysis/README.md

 - **Uber_Data_Analysis.ipynb**: Jupyter Notebook analyzing Uber ride data, including peak hours, trip patterns, and geographical insights.

 Feel free to explore each project folder or file to learn more about the specific analyses performed and the insights derived.
 Contributions and feedback are always welcome!

 ## How to Use

+1. Clone the repository to your local machine using the following command:

+## How to Use